piradoiv/munchitos/README.md

 - List every linked stylesheet.
 - Detects the charset encoding.

-In the future, Munchitos aims to have support to:
+In the future, Munchitos aims to support:

-- Detect semantic microformat.
+- Semantic microformat.
 - Works with relative URL routes on links, images, stylesheets, etc.

-## How to use it
+## How to install

 Composer is the easier way, just add the library to the dependancies: